 a.
 You are gods: These human judges stood in the place of the gods above other people.
 They had the opportunity and the authority to change people’s lives with a word, or sometimes even to end a life.

 ii.
 Exodus 21:6 and 22:8-9 are other passages where God called earthly judges gods.
-In verse 6, gods translates the Hebrew word elohim.
+In Psalm 82:6, gods translates the Hebrew word elohim.
 In Exodus 21:6 and 22:8-9 the same word elohim is translated “judges.”

 iii.
 “There must be some government among men, and as angels are not sent to dispense it, God allows men to rule over men, and endorses their office.”
 (Spurgeon)

 iv.
 “In his Lex Rex, Rutherford argues from this psalm that judges are not the creatures of kings, to execute their pleasure, and do not derive their power from the monarch, but are authorized by God himself as much as the king, and are therefore bound to execute justice whether the monarch desires it or no.” (Spurgeon)

 b.
 And all of you are children of the Most High: In still speaking to Israel’s earthly judges, God reminded them that they – and all of humanity – are children of the Most High.
 This is true in the sense that every human being is made in the image of God and can be thought of as the offspring of God (Acts 17:28-29).